Netcentric/maven-ext-repos-from-env/README.md

 # Maven Extension: Repos from System Env

-This Maven extension allows to add additional remote repositories to the Maven execution by solely using OS level system environment variables (without touching `settings.xml` nor `pom.xml`).
+This Maven extension allows to add additional remote repositories to the Maven execution by solely using OS level environment variables or Java system properties (without touching `settings.xml` nor `pom.xml`).
 Furthermore it allows to place certain artifacts directly under `.mvn/repository` (see details [below](#using-file-repositories)).

 While most of the time setting the remote repositories in the `settings.xml` (and potentially also in `pom.xml`) is the recommended approach, for cases where the `settings.xml` is not under the development team's control it can be useful to configure this extension.

 In case the relevant environment variables are not set this extension has no effect (apart from the implicit file repo `.mvn/repository` if it exists).
 This allows to

 * Minimise the changes in the regular project setup (only the extension has to be added, all mirrors, repositories from `settings.xml` may remain active for local developers or CI servers)
+* Add additional repositories with the help of environment variables or system properties.

-* For constraint build environments (without full control over the `settings.xml` file), the environment variables can be set and for this case the repositories/credentials automatically become active
+This is helpful for constrained build environments (without full control over the `settings.xml` file) and also to enforce a common repository across all developers without additional manual set up.

 ## Simple Usage